Andrei-Constantin-Programmer/Langfoodi-App/README.md

 Langfoodi has been my group project dissertation during my Bachelor's degree at the University of Kent, on which I worked together with my [team](#team).

-This repository contains the code for the frontend aspect (mobile app) of the project.
+This repository contains the code for the frontend application of the project, which is cross-platform.
+Focus has been put on the Android version of this application.

 ## Features
 Feature in this app include (but are not limited to):
-- login / sign-up
+- User registration and authentication
-- creating, editing and sharing recipes
+- Creating, editing and sharing recipes
-- live messaging (SignalR) between users and groups
+- Live messaging (SignalR) between users and groups
-- customising your profile
+- User profile customisation
-- integration with Cloudinary - quick and easy image hosting
+- Cloudinary integration

 <br/>